AVerteC/c-asgn0/README_asgn2.md

   ```

-This function writes out the request buffer in human-readable format,
+This function prints out the `request_buffer` in human-readable format to stdout,
-allowing you to be able to read normally unprintable characters like `\r`and `\n` and the space character.
+allowing you to be able to see normally unprintable characters like `\r`and `\n` and the space character.